 Software that is provided with security updates by the respective manufacturer is generally recognized as state of the art.

-Conversely, this means that software without manufacturer support is generally no longer considered state of the art!
+Conversely, this means that software without manufacturer support is generally no longer considered as state of the art technology!
 Measures must therefore be taken if the software in question is to continue to be used.

-Extended support for Windows Server 2008 R2 SP 1 ended at the beginning of 2020, which means that from this point on, the operating system was no longer a “state of the art techniques”
+- The extended support for Windows Server 2008 R2 SP 1 ended at the beginning of 2020.
+Which means that from this point on, the operating system was no longer a “state of the art techniques”

 Windows 11 is here and is slowly gaining acceptance.
 Companies should therefore definitely find out when the official end of support for Windows 10 begins.
 It is also advisable to implement Windows 10 hardening measures.